Have compassion on everyone you meet

 Down there where the spirit meets the bone.

 Psychotherapy is a compassionate space in which the things we carry inside may be known and thought about.
 Where complaint and want are not dismissed, and apprehension can tell its side of things.
 Where we are not alone in our efforts to bear what is difficult and make sense of our experience.

 In psychotherapy we begin where you are.
 As therapist, I listen with you to what has been ‘drawing a crowd’ in your mind, emotions, and relationships.
 Together, we consider what comes into earshot.
 The understanding that emerges over time often has a way of loosening knots and opening movement towards growth.

 In theoretical terms I practice psychoanalytically-informed psychotherapy.
-This involves on my part an appreciation for our earliest formative relationships and environments, and an attention to emotional experience, to patterns of relating, and to the unconscious as a creative canvas of expression and communication (e.g. as expressed in everyday language and dreams).
-My thinking is also informed by existential and family systems categories.
+This involves on my part an appreciation for one’s earliest formative relationships and environments, an attention to emotional experience and patterns of relating, and a regard for the unconscious as a creative canvas of expression and communication (e.g. as expressed in everyday language and dreams).
+My thinking is also informed by existential, attachment, and family systems categories.